React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Results for Partially-Observed Nonlinear Systems with Incremental Stability

 To understand the behavior of the system \eqref{eq:example-1-sys}--\eqref{eq:example-Q}, we first derive the dynamics of the observer error $\tilde{x}=x-\hat{x}$ as follows,

-which implies that the innovations $\tilde{y}$ implicitly depend on the control input $u$ (the output of $\mathcal{Q}$) through $\hat{x}$.
+The innovations $\tilde{y}$ implicitly depend on the control input $u$ (the output of $\mathcal{Q}$) through $\hat{x}$.
 This introduces a feedback loop between the error dynamics \eqref{eq:obs-err-dyn} and the Youla parameter $\mathcal{Q}$ \eqref{eq:example-Q}, leading to non-contracting closed-loop behavior when the gain of $\mathcal{Q}$ is sufficiently large.
+Note that if we remove the nonlinearity $|\cdot|$ to make the system linear, then the $\hat{x}_t$ terms in \eqref{eq:obs-err-dyn} cancel so that $\tilde{y}$ is independent of $u$, and the closed-loop system would be contracting and Lipschitz.

-On the other hand, we can establish that increasing the gain of $\mathcal{Q}$ does not lead to unbounded closed-loop trajectories with bounded disturbances.
+Despite the dependence of $\tilde{y}$ on $u$, we observed that increasing the gain of $\mathcal{Q}$ does not lead to unbounded closed-loop trajectories given bounded disturbances.
 The reason is as follows.
 Both the plant \eqref{eq:example-1-sys} and its observer \eqref{eq:example-1-obs} are copies of the following contracting and Lipschitz system